-An emergency aid programme was also launched in the form of non-repayable grants, according to the number of employees (EE).
-Up to 5 ET = EUR 5k, up to 10 ET = EUR 7.5k, up to 50 ET = EUR 15k and up to 250 ET = EUR 30k.
-Companies with up to 10 employees, which have already received funds from the emergency aid of the Free State of Bavaria, can also receive a top-up application from the federal programme under certain conditions.
-If the applicant fulfils the application requirements for both the Bavarian emergency aid programme and the federal programme for emergency aid, the Bavarian programme will basically take second place to the federal programme.
+An emergency programme of non-repayable grants, graduated according to the number of people in employment (EE), was also set up.
+Up to 5 EE = EUR 9 thousand, up to 10 EE = EUR 15 thousand, up to 50 EE = EUR 30 thousand and up to 250 EE = EUR 50 thousand.
+For conversion into EE, see Baden-Württemberg.
+Under certain conditions, companies with up to 10 employees that have already received funds from the emergency aid program of the Free State of Bavaria can also apply for a top-up from the federal program.
+If the applicant fulfills the application requirements for both the Bavarian emergency aid program and the federal program for emergency aid, the Bavarian program generally takes second place to the federal program.